leeway64/LWChineseZodiacSignFinder/README.md

 The output will be:

 ```
+Entered years and corresponding zodiac signs:
         1940: Year of the Dragon
         1968: Year of the Monkey
         1998: Year of the Tiger
 ```

 ## Running Unit Tests